Joining Randwick City Library

 Add funds to your library account online or in branch at a payment kiosk with cash or card.
 Payment kiosks cannot give change – funds that you do not use will remain on your card until the next time you need to make a payment or print.

-If you wish to send the print job from home or from your own device in the library, once you have logged in with your library card number and PIN/password, you can upload your file via web print.
+If you wish to send the print job from home or from your own device in the library, once you have logged in with your library membership card/barcode number and PIN/password, you can upload your file via web print.
 Or email your print jobs from the email address registered with your library account to email@example.com.

 All jobs sent to web print will need to be released at any of our branches within 24 hours or they will expire.
 Please refer to the Fees and Charges page for current pricing.